cecton/blog/src/bugs-lazy-brain.md

 development time but one of the best consequences is that you are going to save the time to the person who is going to debug your code.

+Last and not least: the lazy brain is only one part of the bug problem.
+There are many other aspects that are actually involved in the high number of bugs and knowledge and better design patterns are no server bullets.
+Actually, in some cases, it even helps introducing new problems like overengineering.